Constitution of Belarus: Modern constitution

 The Constitution introduces separation of powers.
 According to Belarusian law, each office is separate but must work together to serve the people.
 The Constitution also makes Belarus a presidential democracy, significantly reducing the role of the prime minister.
 Of the fifteen former Soviet republics, Belarus was the one of latest to create and pass a new constitution subsequent to the dissolution of the USSR.
-A delay occurred due to debates among Supreme Soviet deputies, who were also trying to stave off the opposition and democratic forces who wanted to close the Supreme Soviet down for good.
+A delay occurred due to debates among Supreme Council deputies, who were also trying to stave off the opposition and democratic forces who wanted to close the Supreme Council down for good.
 A power struggle to determine the relationship between the new executive branch and the legislature caused much of the debate in 1992 and 1993.
-The former chairman of the Supreme Soviet, Stanislau Shushkevich, criticized the early drafts due to the amount of power granted to the president.
+The former chairman of the Supreme Council, Stanislau Shushkevich, criticized the early drafts due to the amount of power granted to the president.
 The opposition Belarusian Popular Front criticized the final drafts due to the lack of balance between the two parties and for allowing Vyachaslau Kebich to run for presidential elections in June of that year despite serving in the same role with the SSR.

 When drafting the Belarus Constitution, the Supreme Council deputies were influenced by the constitutions of various countries, including Austria, Belgium, Denmark, France, Germany, Italy, Sweden, and the United States.
 Internally, the Constitution was influenced by the period of Soviet domination and a desire to bring back traditions brushed aside by the Soviet Government.
 The structure of the Constitution is similar to the Russian Federation: for example, the office of the President has powers analogous to those granted to the President of Russia.
 Overall, the Constitution sought to preserve the statehood of Belarus from pro-Russian unity movements, provide a strong head of state that could cure the ailments Belarus would endure in the post-Soviet era, and lay out a compromise between the political factions in Belarus.